alexandrsashin/useful-frontend/README.md

 Get colors and typography info about webpage: http://stylifyme.com

 ## Tools
+Android Studio - the official IDE for Android, that provides the fastest tools for building apps on every type of Android device: https://developer.android.com/studio/index.html

 GitHub is a web-based Git or version control repository and Internet hosting service: https://github.com
 GitBook is where you create, write and organize documentation and books with your team: https://www.gitbook.com
 jsPerf - a performance playground for JavaScript developers: https://jsperf.com